 - Be prepared for the sun: Depending on the season, you may be driving in to or home from work while the sun is rising or setting.
 This can result in dangerous sun glare that interferes with your visibility on your commute.
 Take measures to be prepared with sunglasses, an operational car visor, and a clean windshield with working wiper blades.

-- Focus on driving: However you commute, it’s essential that you avoid distracted driving.
+- Focus on driving: However you commute, you must avoid distracted driving.
 Cell phones cause about as many crashes as speeding, and each day nine Americans are killed by distracted driving accidents.
 Texting makes you eight times more likely to crash, and distractions like grooming, watching videos, and eating can prove deadly as well.
-Even if you’re stuck in a long commute, it’s essential that you commit to focusing on the road and the task at hand: driving.
+Even if you’re stuck in a long commute, you must commit to focusing on the road and the task at hand: driving.

 Want the best defensive driving course in Baltimore MD?
 Top Picks: Drivers Edu Driving School, Drive Now & Advance Driving Academy!

 Want the best defensive driving courses in Peoria, AZ?
 Top Picks: Arrowhead-Deer Valley Traffic Survival School + 5 AZ Court Approved Online Courses!